jbandyus/jbandy/GenAI/readme.txt

 web-scraper.py: 1st script, to get the data for the vector database

 Requirements (for Windows 11):
-# for now these are not necessary since I am testing with Chroma and FAISS 1st
+# for now these are not necessary since I am testing with local Chroma and FAISS 1st
 # Install the AWS CLI from aws.amazon.com/cli
 # Setup IAM or Identity Center access to your AWS account where you have access to Bedrock
 # Enable the models in bedrock